 Black Witch Moth Distribution, Habitat, and Ecology

-The breathtaking Black Witch Moth has yet another attribute worthy of respect.
-That’s the fact that it evolved as native to a comparatively broad section of the globe.
+The breathtaking Black Witch Moth possesses yet another natural attribute fully worthy of respect.
+That’s the fact that it evolved as indigenous to a comparatively broad section of the globe.
 This range, in fact, extends through portions of both the Northern and Southern Hemispheres.

-More precisely, the southern end of its range extends as far south as the country of Argentina, in South America.
+More precisely, the southern end of that territorial range extends as far to the south as the country of Argentina, in South America.
 From there, its territory extends northward, through Central America, Mexico, and into the southern portions of the United States, in North America.

-During late Spring and Summer, the marvelous arthropod migrates northward.
-It sometimes even does so over vast distances.
+During the late Spring and Summer seasons, the marvelous Arthropod typically migrates northward.
+It sometimes even does so over incredibly vast distances.
 At this time, it usually moves from Mexico to the continental United States.
-Scattered individuals have been even seen in Hawaii.
+A few scattered individuals have been even seen in Hawaii.

-In terms of nature, it evolved as primarily nocturnal.
-It therefore most commonly forages for food at night.
-Adult specimens, furthermore, most frequently feed on overripe fruit, usually bananas.
+In terms of its basic nature, the stunning moth evolved as primarily nocturnal, like most.
+It therefore most commonly forages for its food at night.
+Interestingly, adult specimens most frequently feed on overripe fruit, usually bananas.
 The larva also generally consumes plant leaves voraciously.

-As with most Lepidoptera, its adult life cycle remains quite short.
+As with most recognized species of Lepidoptera, its adult life cycle evolved to be extremely short.
 A typical lifespan for the fabulous Black Witch Moth usually equals no more than a few weeks.
-Meanwhile, being nocturnal, its predators typically include various types of owl and bats.
+Meanwhile, being nocturnal, its principal predators typically include various types of owl and bats.

 Death Apple Tree